A Girl Can Dream – Avoiding ‘Roadblocks’ to Retirement

-These tips on Avoiding ‘Roadblocks’ to Retirement is a sponsored post for SheSpeaks/Prudential.
+These tips on Avoiding ‘Roadblocks’ to Retirement is an integral part of planning for your future

 They say if you fail to plan, you are planning to fail.
 That is why we go to school and get a job, hopefully, a high paying one.
 That is why every year we make a new year’s resolution, buy a yearly planner and attempt to get it right.
 Then you wake up on your 35th birthday and realize, you will be working way into your desired retirement age.

 When I was younger, I had grandiose dreams.
 A corner office in a Fortune 500 company, a beautiful house with a spiral staircase in a nice neighborhood nestled on a cul-de-sac.
 However, as I have gotten older, that dream has shifted.
 Whenever I think about how far removed I am from my childhood dream, my heart breaks, and my eyes sting.
 Is this what my future holds?
 A perfect setting for mediocre, a road paved with unrealized dreams, poor planning, and bad financial choices.